stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 Data persistence is handled by PostgreSQL, an open-source relational database.

 To enable model inference within the backend, we integrated the #abbr.a[DJL] @DJLDeepJava.
 DJL provides a high-level Java API for loading and running deep learning models, allowing seamless integration of our trained PyTorch models into the Spring Boot service.
-It also supports GPU acceleration via CUDA, significantly reducing inference latency on compatible hardware.

 *Architecture*